China Bound

-China Bound is a 1929 silent film comedy produced and distributed by Metro-Goldwyn-Mayer.
+China Bound is a 1929 American silent comedy film produced and distributed by Metro-Goldwyn-Mayer.
 The film is rarely seen today due to some of its Asian racial content.
 A scene from the film was shown in the comedy retrospective MGM's Big Parade of Comedy (1965).

-Copies of the film are held at George Eastman House and Filmoteca Espanola (Madrid).
+Copies of the film are held at the George Eastman Museum and Filmoteca Española (Madrid).